-6.7 Delegation & Board Committees
+6.7 Delegation and Board Committees

-- 6.7.1 The Board has the power to make any decision in respect of the Institute which has not been specified or reserved for decision by the Members. - 6.7.2 Without detracting in any way from the general powers of the Board, the Board may from time to time determine, in terms of the governance framework and delegated authorities, which matters: - 6.7.2.1 are reserved for final decision-making by the Board or Board committees; or - 6.7.2.2 require the Board's or Board committees' consent before a final decision is made. - 6.7.3 In terms of the Constitution, the Board is empowered to constitute Board and other committees and to delegate powers to such committees.
-The Board may appoint such of its members and such persons who are not members of the Board or the Institute as it may deem fit, to be members of any such a committee.
+6.7.1 The Board has the power to make any decision in respect of the affairs of the Institute which has not been reserved for decision by the Members.

+6.7.2 Without detracting in any way from the general powers of the Board, the Board may from time to time determine, in terms of the governance framework and delegated authorities, which matters:

+6.7.2.1 are reserved for final decision-making by the Board or by a Board committee; or

+6.7.2.2 require review by the Board or a committee of the Board before a final decision is made.

+6.7.3 The Board is empowered to constitute Board and other committees and to delegate powers to such committees.
+The Board may appoint such of its members and such persons who are not members of the Board or Members or Associates of the Institute as it may deem fit, to be members of any such committee.